RNLB Keith Anderson: History

 The lifeboat, which cost £394,928, was funded by a gift from Esma Anderson of Grosvenor Square in London in memory of her husband Keith Anderson, after whom the boat was named.
 The Keith Anderson arrived in Newhaven on 9 August 1985.
 The official naming service took place in Newhaven on 27 May 1986 when Anderson officially handed over and named the lifeboat.
 By the time of this ceremony the lifeboat had already been launched to service on 33 occasions and had been accredited with saving the lives of four people.

 Relief fleet service

-In October 1999 the Keith Anderson was taken away from Newhaven and was placed on service in the RNLI’s relief fleet.
-She was sent to the RNLI depot at Poole.
-This was a short livid arrangement as in October 2000 she was reassigned to be the Hartlepool lifeboat.
-She remained at that station for three years until 2003.
+In October 1999 the Keith Anderson was transferred from Newhaven and was placed in the RNLI’s relief fleet at the RNLI depot at Poole.
+This was a short-lived arrangement as in October 2000, she was reassigned to be the Hartlepool lifeboat.
+She remained on that station for three years until 2003.

 Disposal

 Between 2003 and 2006 the Keith Anderson was placed in storage at the Poole Depot until a deal was negotiated by the RNLI to send three Arun-class lifeboat to China to join the China Ministry of Transport Rescue and Salvage organisation.
 She, along with her sisters were loaded aboard a container ship at Felixstowe and shipped to China.
 Once there the China Rescue & Salvage Bureau placed her on station at the city of Dalian, a seaport in the south of Liaoning province.
 She was renamed Huaying 395.